Job Descriptions That Win: 3 Outstanding Examples

 Here’s the good news: 99% of job descriptions are painfully long and boring.

 Since so few companies invest in job descriptions, there is so much room to stand out.
-All candidates – whether passive or active - will read your job description at some point in the hiring process.
+As this guide to creating job postings that attract stronger candidates explains, your job post should be more than a list of requirements — it should strengthen your employer brand and inspire the right candidates to take action.
+All candidates — whether passive or active — will read your job description at some point in the hiring process.
 Why not use it strategically to grab and keep the attention of the candidate you’re really after?

-We’re all for experimenting with new formats to bring your job descriptions to life.
-But sometimes all you have at your disposal is the keyboard in front of you.
+We're all for expirmenting with new formats to bring your job descriptions to life.
+But sometimes, all you have at your disposal is the keyboard in front of you.

 Here are three text-only descriptions in the 1% and why we love them:

 What do these job descriptions have in common?
-They are all:
+They're all: